 The standard model (SM) of particle physics is the mathematical framework that describes fundamental particles and their interactions.
-The SM is a quantum field theory with $SU(3)c \times SU(2)Y \times U(1)w$ gauge symmetry.
+The SM is a quantum field theory with $SU(3)c \times SU(2)w \times U(1)Y$ gauge symmetry.
 The $SU(3)c$ component corresponds to QCD, and is non-abelian.
 The $SU(2)w$ component is referred to as weak isospin, and is also non-abelian.
-The $U(1)Y$ group is referred to as hypercharge, and it is abelian.
+The $U(1)Y$ group is associated with hypercharge, and it is abelian.
 The SM Lagrangian contains kinetic terms for each of these three gauge fields: